rbdl/rbdl/CONTRIBUTING.md

 preference is mathematical and algorithmic clarity over elegant software architecture.

+## Licensing

+RBDL is published under the very permissive zlib license that gives you a lot of freedom in the use of full library or parts of it.
+The core part of the library is solely using this license but addons may use different licenses.

+There is no formal contributor license agreement for this project.
+Instead when you submit patches or create a pull request it is assumed that you have the rights to transfer the corresponding code to the RBDL project and that you are okay that the code will be published as part of RBDL.

 ## Data Storage

 RBDL tries to avoid dynamic allocations and prefers contiguous memory